evan-buss/download-server-client/README.md

      - If the file already exists, user is prompted to cancel, overwrite, or download the file under a different name.
   4. Client sends `READY` response to server if the user has chosen not to cancel
-     - Otherwise, the client sends `STOP` and the server aborts download as well
-  5. Server sends the length of the file it will send in bytes as a String with a return character ('\n') at the end
+     - Otherwise, the client sends `STOP` and the server aborts download as well 5.** Server sends the length of the file it will send in bytes as a String with a return character ('\n') at the end**
-  6. Client receives the size of the new file and saves it.
+  5. Client receives the size of the new file and saves it.
-  7. The server and client write and read, respectively, from their output and input streams.
+  6. The server and client write and read, respectively, from their output and input streams.
-  8. The client keeps track of how many bytes it has read and stops when the number is equal to the file size received from the server.
+  7. The client keeps track of how many bytes it has read and stops when the number is equal to the file size received from the server.
      - This allows the client to be sure that it has read all data and has not lost any information over the network.